-Once a year we sign a Memorandum of Understanding with Habitat for Humanity International, in order to implement our programs under the registered trademark of the international organization.
+We annually sign a Memorandum of Understanding and an Agreement with Habitat for Humanity International, which establishes the parameters for the implementation of the program under the international organization trademark.
 These agreements include standards of excellence and the possibility of sharing experiences between countries.

 A world where each person has a decent place to live.

-At Habitat para la Humanidad Argentina, we summon people to help build homes, communities and hope.
+At Habitat for Humanity Argentina we call on people to build homes, communities and hope.

-At the end of the 1990s, two groups of people, moved by those who suffered housing problems, invited Habitat for Humanity to our country.
-One of these groups included key members of the Luján Baptist Church, 70km from the City of Buenos Aires, while the other was led by a group of teachers from the Asociación de Escuelas Lincoln of Buenos Aires.
+At the end of the 90s, two groups of people, moved by their solidarity towards those who suffered from housing problems, invited the international organization Habitat for Humanity to settle in our country.
+One of these groups was part of a Baptist Church in Luján, while the other was led by a group of teachers from the Lincoln American School in Buenos Aires.

-After several years of working together guided by Habitat for Humanity’s International Partner Edward Dunsworth, a local organization was set up and approved as a Civil Association in 2002.
-At that time, the first employees of the HPHA organization were hired and the National Office for Argentina opened.
+After several years of working together under the leadership of Edward Dunsworth, from Habitat for Humanity Latin America and the Caribbean, in 2002 a local organization was consolidated and approved as a civil association.
+At that time, the first employees joined the organization and the national office was inaugurated.

-After several projects in different locations in Luján, Santa Fe, Recreo and Cañada de Gómez, Habitat para la Humanidad Argentina made the strategic decision in 2008 to develop activities in the area with the greatest number of inadequate housing issues: AMBA (Metropolitan Area of Buenos Aires).
-This strategic decision led to a survey and feasibility study that determined 3 initiatives:
+After several projects in different localities of Luján, Santa Fe, Recreo and Cañada de Gómez, in 2008 Habitat for Humanity Argentina made the strategic decision to develop activities in the area with the greatest number of inadequate housing cases: the AMBA (Metropolitan Area of Buenos Aires).
+A diagnostic and feasibility study identified three initiatives:

-- Assisted rentals for “paying squatters” families living in conventillos (single room rentals and/or boarding houses in the southern part of the City of Buenos Aires).
+- Tutored rentals for “homeless” families living in tenements, tenancies or boarding houses in the southern part of the City of Buenos Aires.